GoogleChrome/web.dev/src/site/content/en/blog/read-files/index.md

 Most browsers also treat `<input type="file">` elements as automatic drag-and-drop targets.
 After the user clicks the `<input type="file">` element the operating system's built-in file selection UI appears.
-Add the `multiple` attribute to your `<input type="file">` element to instruct the operating system to let the user select multiple files.
+Add the `multiple` attribute to your `<input type="file">` element to instruct the operating system to allow the user to select multiple files.
 When the user finishes selecting a file or files the browser fires the `<input type="file">` element's `change` event.
 You can access the list of files from `event.target.files`, which is a `FileList` object, not an `Array`.
 If you want to iterate over `files` with `forEach()` you'll need to convert it to an `Array`.
-At the time of writing all major browsers have basic support for `File` and `FileList` but `File.name` and `File.type` don't quite have 100% support which is why the code sample checks for their existence before using them.
-There's also a `File.size` property which you may find useful, but MDN doesn't have browser compatibility data on it at the moment.

 <div class="glitch-embed-wrap" style="height: 480px; width: 100%;">
   <iframe src="https://glitch.com/embed/#!/embed/input-type-file?previewSize=100"